wanderingstan/glifbird/README.md

 Uses the browser *share* feature so players can share their creations on discord, whatsapp, text, etc...

+Sharing works best in Safari, but sound sucks.

+Sound works best in Chrome, but you have to [enable sharing](https://stackoverflow.com/a/74272516).

 ## Game creator demo

 [Create Gliffy Bird Game](https://wanderingstan.github.io/glifbird/create.html)